 Let’s look at the moments in time for the first revised observation.
 The data is released at 8:30 AM, so our strategy should be able to trade on the data the same day it is released.
 If it’s hard to see from the chart, I’ve provided a table of the unemployment data.

 Release vs. Availability

 Take a look at Apple’s income statement below.
 Imagine that we created a trading strategy that buys companies when their after-tax profit margin reaches 22%.
 In our example, Apple reaches this level of profitability on 9/30/2018, so we buy, right?

-	Unfortunately, the earnings observation for the quarter ended 9/29/2018 wouldn’t be available to us until the data was released to the public after market close.
-An after-hours release means we could only start trading using the information on the next day when the market opens.
+Unfortunately, the earnings observation for the quarter ended 9/29/2018 wouldn’t be available until the data was released to the public after market close.
+An after-hours release means we could only start trading using the information the next day when the market opens.

 How to Protect Against Look-Ahead Bias

-	To prevent look-ahead bias, you have to avoid it in both your data and the backtesting system.
+To prevent look-ahead bias, you have to avoid it in your data and the backtesting system.